 The first 11.8 miles are at grade, elevated, or in trench from Warm Springs to the eastern portal structure near Alum Rock.
 From there, the system continues 4.5 miles underground through downtown San Jose, passing through four cut-and-cover stations (Alum Rock, Civic Plaza/San Jose State University, Market Street, and Diridon/Arena), two ventilation structures, and a crossover to arrive at the west portal in Santa Clara.
 The system then continues at grade to the Santa Clara surface station near the existing Santa Clara Caltrain station.

-- Provided recommendation for design modification of the venting system to ensure a successful natural ventilation for smoke control
+We recommended a design modification to the venting system to help ensure successful natural ventilation for smoke control.